Table of Contents

 - Ciliary ganglion related to the III cranial nerve innervating the ciliary muscle and the sphincter pupillae muscles.

-Note: Ganglion is directly responsible in control of the movement of the muscles involved.
+Note: Ganglion is directly responsible for the control of the movement of the muscles involved.

 These are often located within the wall of the gut and are related to either the myenteric plexus or submucous plexus.
 They also go by the eponyms of Auerbach’s plexus and Meissner’s plexus, respectively.